Chia-Network/chips/chip014.md

 - `k` is the number of levels deep of the proof of space, here it is set to 3 for clarity.
 In the paper these levels correspond to `f`, `g`, `h`, etc.
 - `m` is the number of bits in the output of `Tm(H)`, plot size is proportional to `2^m`
 - `H` is a hash function with a large output, `H: {0,1}* -> Zn`
+- `F` is a function that takes a salt and x values, and combines them in some way, to prevent attack 3.
 - `Tm: {0,1}* -> Z2^m` is a truncation function that outputs the first `m` bits of the input.
 - `s` is a salt witness used as input in hash functions, generated randomly to ensure different proofs of space for each farmer.
 - `x_1 ... x_2^k` are `2^k` witnesses that are stored by the farmer, that are used to prove space.

 The relation above implies:
-- The solution `S` must be the hash of the salt and all the x witnesses
+- The solution `S` must be the hash of `F` applied to the salt and all the x witnesses
 - The solution `S` must be exactly identical to the challenge `C` when both are truncated to `m` bits
 - Every level of the proof of space must validate, making it computationally unfeasible to find a proof of space without storing tables for all of these levels.